cJoshLo/Google-Search-Engine/README.md

-# Project 0

-Web Programming with Python and JavaScript
+# Creating Google front end

 Created a search engine front end similar to google.
-This program works for images, text and advance searches.
+This program is able to do advace searchs for images, text and advance searches.